chaos1616/NarutoSenki-V2/Doc/README.md

   - [Added] If no character is selected in any mode, it will be selected randomly
   - [Fixed] V2 version bugs (Lee, Kakuzu, Kisame)

+- 2021-9-29
+  - [Fixed] Audio playback error in debug mode on windows

 ### New features

 #### Game Mode